MasterPhooey/DNServX360Repo/README.md

      ```
    - This folder is part of your existing Aurora installation.

-Once the repository is correctly installed, the utility scripts will be available for use on your Xbox 360 system.
+Once the repository is correctly installed, the utility scripts will be available for use on your Aurora scripts menu.

 ## Usage